walles/foodplanner/README.md

 once per generated menu".
 Needs tagging of food courses, and some way of putting constraints on different tags.

-* Fail with an error message on malformed constraints.

 * Fail with an error message on unsupported constraint operation.

 * Warn about tags not mentioned in any constraints.